Matho/refinerycms-photo-gallery/README.md

 * add support for amazon S3 storage
 * create app tests
-* repair problems with Flash runtime and test gears, silverlight and HTML4 runtime
 * show live links in admin
 * allow to check which photo is photo album preview
 * set albums public/not public.